Nearata/flarum-ext-minecraft-avatars/README.md

 # Minecraft Avatars

-> A [Flarum](https://flarum.org) extension that allow users to use the head of a Minecraft skin as avatar (Minotar.net API)
+> A [Flarum](https://flarum.org) extension that allow users to use the head of a Minecraft skin as avatar.

 ![Preview](Screenshot.png)